betaflight/betaflight/docs/Blackbox.md

 ![OpenLog installed](Wiring/blackbox-installation-1.jpg "OpenLog installed with double-sided tape, SDCard slot pointing outward")

 ### Onboard dataflash storage
+Some flight controllers have an onboard SPI NOR flash chip which can be used to store flight logs instead of using an OpenLog.

-The full version of the Naze32 and the CC3D have an onboard "m25p16" 2 megayte dataflash storage chip which can be used to store flight logs instead of using an OpenLog.
+The full version of the Naze32 and the CC3D have an onboard "m25p16" 2 megayte dataflash storage chip.
 This is a small chip with 8 fat legs, which can be found at the base of the Naze32's direction arrow.
 This chip is not present on the "Acro" version of the Naze32.

+These chips are also supported:

+* Micron/ST M25P16 - 16 Mbit
+* Winbond W25Q64 - 64 Mbit

 ## Enabling the Blackbox (CLI)
 In the [Cleanflight Configurator][] , enter the CLI tab.
 Enable the Blackbox feature by typing in `feature BLACKBOX` and